robotics-ETF/xarm6-etf-lab/README.md

 The development and test environment are tested on Ubuntu 22.04 + ROS2 Humble.

-The paper describing the implementation details of the proposed real-time DRGBT algorithm is available at https://arxiv.org/abs/2501.00507.
+The paper describing the implementation details of the proposed real-time DRGBT algorithm is available at [link1-to-paper](https://www.researchgate.net/publication/394461144_Real-Time_Sampling-Based_Safe_Motion_Planning_for_Robotic_Manipulators_in_Dynamic_Environments) or [link2-to-paper](https://ieeexplore.ieee.org/document/11122893).

 # 2. How to use
 ## 2.1 Obtain source code of "xarm6-etf-lab" repository